 Download a .pdf the bio featured below

 She moved from her small town to the big city to attend Berklee College of Music.
 While at Berklee, Elisa studied music business and music production.
-It was during this time that she fell in love with the learning more about music effects the brain.
-It was also during this time that she unearthed her passion for education.
-Fascinated by the science of music and fueled by her desire to increase access to music education, Elisa enrolled at Harvard to receive her Masters degree in Education.
+It was during this time that she fell in love with learning more about music effects the brain and that unearthed her passion for education.
+Fascinated by the science of music and fueled by her desire to increase access to music education, Elisa enrolled at Harvard to receive her Masters degree in Arts Education.
 It was here that she met Garth Brooks and Trisha Yearwood, and it was here that her life was changed forever.

 After Elisa was "baptized by fire" by Garth Brooks, she returned to her roots.
 She began writing and performing with an unquenched ferocity.
 Her songs elicit feelings of nostalgia, pride, wanderlust, heartbreak, and good ol' fashioned boot-stompin' mischief and her sound has been likened to Loretta Lynn meets 1970's rock n' roll.
 In 2017, she hit the road and headed to Nashville to record her debut EP, "Hitch A Ride," which was released in May of 2018.
 Featuring talent from Grammy-winning and platinum-status records, the 6-song EP was produced by Johnny Duke, a gifted producer and guitar player who has played with Little Big Town, Miranda Lambert, and Chris Stapleton, among others, and was recorded at Spirit Radio Studio in East Nashville.